Frequently Asked Questions

 Where can I study to become a Master of Wine and how many classes do I need to attend each year?

 The main element of the course is self-directed study.
 There are residential seminars in Adelaide, Australia; Napa, USA; Bordeaux, France; Rust, Austria; and Berkshire, UK.
 These seminars normally last one week and attendance is compulsory to be eligible to sit the examination.
 There are also centrally marked assignments and optional course days.
 The examination is held over four days, usually in June, in three locations: London, UK; Napa, USA; and Sydney, Australia.

 How much does it cost to study in the Institute's programme?

 The annual study programme and exam fees are listed in the 'Study Programme Applications' section of the website.
 Candidates also need to factor in their travel costs and wine costs for their own tasting sessions.

 What is the language of the study programme at the Institute?

 The study programme is conducted in English.
 The Institute will try to provide candidates with a mentor who reads their language, although this may not always be possible.
 Candidates must write the Practical exam in English and the Research Paper must be submitted in English, but candidates may arrange for translation from their mother tongue prior to submission.
 The Theory exams may be written in any language.
 The Institute will arrange for translation and will subsidise the cost.

 How do I apply for the Institute of Masters of Wine study programme?

-Applications for the study programme can be submitted every year between mid-July and mid-September.
+Applications for the study programme can be submitted every year in June.
 They must be supported by a referee, who is either a Master of Wine or a senior member of the wine trade.
-Application forms can be downloaded from this website and applicants will be informed if they have been accepted on to the programme at the end of October each year.
+Applications are done via an online form from this website and applicants will be informed if they have been accepted on to the programme in September each year.